TomKenda/Prediction-of-coding-genes-with-Deep-Learning-on-yeast-genome/README.md

-# BIRTI2101B-Data_Science_in_bioscience_engineering-Groupe6
+# Prediction of coding genes with Deep Learning on yeast genome

-## Prediction of coding genes with Deep Learning on yeast genome
+## Course BIRTI2101B - Data Science in bioscience engineering - Groupe6

 ### General context
 This repository is about the project we have been carrying out with the "Groupe 6" during the course "BIRTI2101B - Data Science in bioscience engineering"